wing5wong/artisan-whs-static/source/_events/2020-10-27_can-drive-for-city-mission-food-bank-final-collection-this-friday.md

 Bring along a can of food, or other non-perishable food items, to your Form Class to earn a house point.

+This will be our final 'House' event for the year!

 The final collection date is Friday 30 October.